bklogic/data-access-service-example/README.md

 ## Clone and Deploy Application

-Follow the steps below to clone and deploy this application to a remote development workspace,
+Follow the steps below to clone and deploy this application to a remote development workspace:

 - Create a local workfolder on your machine
 - Clone this application in the work folder
 - Launch VS Code form the local folder
 - Request and connect to a remote workspace
+- Create and deploy a data source loaded with the `classicmodel` database
 - Deploy the application into the remote workspace

 ## Contribution